micropython/micropython/ports/atmel-samd/README.rst

 Before building the firmware for a given board, there are two additional steps.
-These commands should be executed from the root directory of the repository (``%clone location%/circuitpython/``).
-All other commands are run from the ``%clone location%/circuitpython/ports/atmel-samd/``directory.
+These commands should be executed from the root directory of the repository (``%clone_location%/circuitpython/``).
+All other commands are run from the ``%clone_location%/circuitpython/ports/atmel-samd/`` directory.

 1. There are various submodules that reside in different repositories.
-In order to have these submodules locally, you must pull them into your clone.
+In order to have these submodules locally, you must pull them into your clone, using:

 .. code-block:: shell